 He also suggests that shadowing, the sociology of translation and Actor Network Theory are useful ways of zooming out the theoretical perspective (Czarniawska-Joerges, 2007; Latour, 2005; Law, 2009).
 ANT’s idea of following the actors can be a useful technique for discovering connections between practices.
 The actors can be people, artifacts and inscriptions.
 The sociology of translation (an idea from ANT) can help examine how relations/associations are kept in place (Callon, 1984).
 I think I’ve read this piece by Callon before, at least it’s in my BibDesk database already, but I should move this up in the queue to read.
 I read Reassembling the Social a few years ago, probably before I had enough context to understand it.
 Czarniawska is new to me, so that might also merit some reading up on.

-Again the word “knotted” is used to describe how are connected together:
+Again the word “knotted” is used to describe how things are connected together:

 The idea of translation invites us to appreciate that associations need to be “knotted” and kept actively in place through the coordination of humans and non-human mediators such as forms, software, policy documents, plans, contracts, and spaces.
 Only when all these resources are aligned to form chains of translation in such a way that the results of an activity are stabilized and turned into a more or less solid black box, can effecting the activity of another practice be accomplished. (p.
 231-232)